ferdinandyb/bibtexcite.vim/README.md

 * `:BibtexciteZoteroInsert {citetype}`

   This command requires a running Zotero instance with the [Better Bibtex](https://retorque.re/zotero-better-bibtex/) plugin.
 It will open the Zotero citation selector for picking a citation.
+The `citetype` is the same as for `BibtexciteInsert`, except that the markdown format will use whatever citation export format is configured in Zotero.
+Using Zotero directly is considerably slower, than using the fzf method, but maybe useful for the more flexible markdown citation style.

 ## Configuration